cfpb/capital-framework/README.md

 - Tests.
 I haven't ported over any accessibility or JS tests from the original CF repos.
   - JS tests: I copied over the [cf-expandables](https://github.com/contolini/capital-framework/tree/voltrazord/test) test file but nothing is done with it.
 Going forward, all JS tests will live in the root `test/` directory and not component directories.
-  - Accessibility tests: We compile all the `usage.md` docs into a huge HTML file and have node-wcag or pa11y scan it for accessibility concerns.
+  - Accessibility tests: Maybe we compile all the `usage.md` docs into a huge HTML file and have node-wcag or pa11y scan it for accessibility concerns?
   - Visual regression tests? @ans has [thoughts](https://github.com/cfpb/capital-framework/issues/191#issuecomment-153049029) on this.
 - Docs.
 I haven't ported over component docs to individual `usage.md` files.
 I just copied cf-buttons' docs into every `usage.md` file.
+- Add the new CF components (i.e. tables) to this repo.
+It should be painless -- just create a new directory in `src/`.
 - Travis integration.
 Travis will need to run `npm publish` when a commit is pushed to master.
 This will trigger the `scripts/npm/prepublish` script because it's listed as a "prepublish" action in `package.json`.
 What's the best way to have Travis do this?
 [This](https://gist.github.com/domenic/ec8b0fc8ab45f39403dd) might be relevant.
 - The `scripts/npm/prepublish` script successfully builds and publishes individual components.
 It doesn't currently build and publish the master component, `capital-framework`.
 I don't think any building needs to happen.
 The primary `package.json` version number just needs to be incremented.

 ## To experience Voltrazord: